D. E. Shaw expands in India as other US hedge funds ramp up hiring

 By Carolina Mandl and Jayshree P Upadhyay

 D.E.
-Shaw, which manages more than $60 billion, is opening offices in the cities of Bengaluru and Gurugram, adding over 300 employees in total, Eddie Fishman, a member of D. E. Shaw's executive committee, said in a statement.
+Shaw, which manages more than $60 billion, is opening offices in the cities of Bengaluru and Gurugram, with over 300 employees, Eddie Fishman, a member of D. E. Shaw's executive committee, said in a statement.
+The headcount includes existing employees.

 "India has been tapped for talent for a while, but it has only accelerated post-COVID," said Steve Menna, a national leader for the hedge fund industry at KPMG.
 He said the trend accelerated as working remotely took off.

-In addition to the 300 roles hired for the two new offices, D. E. Shaw currently has roughly 80 job positions open at D. E. Shaw India, according to its website, in areas including research, technology, finance, human resources and compliance.
+In addition to the 300 roles in the two new offices, D. E. Shaw currently has roughly 80 job positions open at D. E. Shaw India, according to its website, in areas including research, technology, finance, human resources and compliance.

 The firm has been in the country since 1996, when it opened a technological development center in Hyderabad.
 D. E. Shaw India now employs nearly 1,500 people, which makes India its biggest country by number of employees.